FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Conclusion

 \section{Conclusion}

-We propose \algname, a soft clustering approach that enables federated training of personalized models in a decentralized setting. \algname~models each FL client's data as a mixture of cluster distributions and aims to learn a distinct model for each cluster.
+We propose \textbf{\algname}, a soft clustering approach that enables federated training of personalized models in a decentralized setting. \textbf{\algname}~models each FL client's data as a mixture of cluster distributions and aims to learn a distinct model for each cluster.
 In the final phase, all models are aggregated and further personalized for each client.
-Importantly, \algname~requires each client to train only one cluster model per training round, ensuring scalability with the number of clusters and works well when communication resource is limited.
-We theoretically demonstrate that \algname~can achieve consensus within each cluster.
-Our experiments on real-world datasets show that \algname~outperforms previous algorithms for personalized, decentralized FL and performs well even in \textit{low-connectivity} networks.
-For future extensions, this work can serve as a foundation for various applications, such as environmental monitoring in IoT, object identification in AR/VR, or autonomous driving, all of which benefit from the low latency of direct communication and data similarity among adjacent devices.
+Importantly, \textbf{\algname}~requires each client to train only one cluster model per training round, ensuring scalability with the number of clusters, and works well when communication resource is limited.
+We theoretically demonstrate that \textbf{\algname}~can achieve consensus within each cluster.
+Our experiments on real-world datasets show that \textbf{\algname}~outperforms previous algorithms for personalized, decentralized FL and performs well even in \textit{low-connectivity} networks.
+For future extensions, this work can serve as a foundation for various applications, such as environmental monitoring in IoT, object identification in mixed reality, or autonomous driving, all of which benefit from the low latency of direct communication and collaborative learning across adjacent devices with similar data.